 1. Job Posting

 A company or recruiter should be able to post a job that will be shown to job seekers.
 Usually, job websites provide job posters with a wizard form to quickly and easily create a job ad.
 The form may include a job location, position name, and description.
 Whether the service collects payment for postings or not, the billing details may be asked.
-Depending on your business model, you may different options to a recruiter for promoting their ad.
+Depending on your business model, you may different options for a recruiter for promoting their ad.

 2. Company Profile